Arpita-deb/Sales_Data_Analysis/README.md

 * Profit per product - The difference between the selling price and the cost of a product.
 It's calculated as `Profit per Product = Selling Price - Cost of Goods Sold`.
 * Total sales per year/quarter/month - The total sales volume or revenue during a specific time period.
 * Total sales per region/state/county/product/channel/teams - The total sales volume or revenue for a specific category.

-Some more advanced sales metrics are -

-* Year-Over-Year Growth - The percentage change in a variable over a year.
-It's calculated as `Year-Over-Year Growth = (Current Year Value - Last Year Value) / Last Year Value * 100%`.
-* Sales growth rate - The percentage increase in sales over a specific period.
-It's calculated as `Sales Growth Rate = (Current Period Sales - Previous Period Sales) / Previous Period Sales * 100%`.
-* Sales mix - The proportion of each product sold relative to total sales.
-* Sales trends - Patterns or tendencies in sales over a period of time.
-* Average order value - The average amount spent each time a customer places an order.
-It's calculated as `Average Order Value = Total Revenue / Number of Orders`.
-* Sales variance - The difference between actual sales and forecasted sales.
-* Sales forecast accuracy - The closeness of the forecasted sales to the actual sales.
-It's calculated as `Sales Forecast Accuracy = 1 - (Absolute Error / Actual Sales)`.

 ## Tools used: